JuliaGraphics/Luxor.jl/docs/src/styling.md

 The difference between the `setcolor()` and `sethue()` functions is that `sethue()` is independent of alpha opacity, so you can change the hue without changing the current opacity value.

-Named colors, sush as "gold", or "lavender", can be found in Colors.color_names.
+Named colors, such as "gold", or "lavender", can be found in Colors.color_names.
 This code shows the first 600 colors.

 ```@example
 using Luxor, Colors # hide